Web Only / Features » March 2, 2016

 But there was a lot more to Edward than that, fabulous literary critic, writer, musician and founder with Daniel Barenboim of the West-Eastern Divan Orchestra of young Arab and Israeli musicians.
 He did much for reconciliation between Israelis and Palestinians while never abandoning the Palestinians’ right to self-determination.
 You had to love him.

 Eli Massey is an independent journalist, editor, and researcher.
 His work has has appeared in the Chicago Tribune, Current Affairs, Jacobin, Mondoweiss, and elsewhere.
-He previously was an intern at the Institute for Policy Studies where he works on Middle East politics, and he previously was an editorial intern at In These Times.
-His journalism work has taken him to India and the Middle East.
+He previously was an intern at the Institute for Policy Studies where he worked on Middle East politics and an editorial intern at In These Times.
 Follow him at @EliJMassey

 if you like this, check out: